A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: Abstract

 \section{Abstract}

-We present a class of new physics scenarios wherein the Standard Model (SM) is extended with a new $\SUD$ dark gauge sector.
-These frameworks typically include a $\Z_2$ parity under which states transforming non-trivially under $\SUD$ have different parity assignments.
-After spontaneous breaking of the $\SUD$ symmetry via a new scalar doublet, the ensuing massive vector bosons with non-zero D-isospin are Dark Matter (DM) candidates.
-Non-renormalisable kinetic mixing in the gauge sector or a Higgs portal are not required to connect the dark sector to the SM.
-We introduce instead a Vector-Like (VL) fermion doublet of $\SUD$, the members of which are singlets of the SM Electro-Weak (EW) gauge group, which mediates the interactions between the dark sector and the SM itself.
-This class of Fermion Portal Vector DM (FPVDM) allows multiple realisations, depending on the properties of the the VL partner and the scalar potential.
-As a practical example, here, we discuss in detail a realisation involving a VL top partner assuming no mixing between the two scalars of the theory.
-We then provide bounds from collider and astroparticle observables.
-The origin of the $\Z_2$ symmetry in this class of models can be justified in the form of a dark EW sector or through an underlying composite structure. {The new class of FPVDM models we suggest here} has a large number of phenomenological applications depending on the mediator properties and can be used for collider and non-collider studies alike, some of which we outline here for future studies.
+We present a new class of Dark Matter (DM) models wherein the Standard Model (SM) is extended with a new $\SUD$ dark gauge sector.
+In this framework the stability of DM is provided by the conservation of a $U(1)$ global symmetry which, upon appropriate charge assignments for the $\SUD$ multiplets, effectively leads to a $\Z_2$ symmetry subgroup.
+The origin of the global $U(1)$ symmetry which ensures the stability of DM can be justified in the form of a dark EW sector or through an underlying composite structure.
+The key ingredient of the model is a Vector-Like (VL) fermion doublet of $\SUD$, the members of which are singlets of the SM Electro-Weak (EW) gauge group, which mediate the interactions between the dark sector and the SM, via new Yukawa interactions.
+This class of models, labelled as Fermion Portal Vector DM (FPVDM), allows multiple realisations, depending on the properties of the the VL partner and the scalar potential.
+After spontaneous breaking of the $\SUD$ symmetry via a new scalar doublet, the ensuing massive vector bosons with non-zero dark-isospin are DM candidates.
+The new class of FPVDM models suggested here has numerous phenomenological implications for collider and non-collider studies.
+As a practical example, we discuss here in detail a realisation involving a VL top partner assuming no mixing between the two physical scalars of the theory, the SM Higgs boson and its counterpart in the dark sector.
+We thus provide bounds on this setup from both collider and astroparticle observables.